Politics and religion:

 The Keen Folk

 This race is one of the few to have been given an actual name by Valve.
-They are the local equivalent of dwarves and gnomes - they're bulky, short, usually spot a beard and have an affinity with mechanical devices.
+They are the local equivalent of dwarves and gnomes - they're bulky, short, usually spot a beard (their provess in facial hair spans so far as to make it a normal occurance for a big bushy moustache to be grown in but three days, and that is considered long) and have an affinity with mechanical devices.
 Going further than that, they openly despise magic, instead preferring to survive through their own wit - which may sometimes result in unforseen consequences.
 It should also be said that they seem to have a long ongoing rivalry with the Oglodi race.

 - A revered battle master of the Keen Folk, creator of his titular set of Clockwerk armor.
 Is rather patriotic of his race and prefers to stick with Tinker and Sniper.